 Soy contains other nutrients as well.
-Some researchers believe that the healthful benefits of soy foods may come from the combination of these nutrients and not just the isoflavones.
+Some researchers believe the healthful benefits of soy foods may come from the combination of these nutrients and not just the isoflavones.

-As a result, the U.S. Food and Drug Administration (FDA) in 1999 allowed soy products to carry a heart-healthy label saying that soy may reduce cholesterol when eaten as part of a diet that is low in saturated fat and cholesterol.
+As a result, in 1999, the U.S. Food and Drug Administration (FDA) allowed soy products to carry a heart-healthy label saying that soy may reduce cholesterol when eaten as part of a diet that is low in saturated fat and cholesterol.
 In order for a particular food to carry this claim, one serving of the food must contain at least 6.25 grams of soy protein per serving.
 That is about 25% of the amount needed each day -- 25 grams of soy -- to get the heart-healthy benefit.

 The American Heart Association (AHA) also recommends adding at least 25 grams of soy protein per day to a diet low in saturated fat and cholesterol to reduce the risk of heart disease.
 Studies that offer evidence for this have found:

 - People in Asia who often eat up to 55 grams of soy protein per day have lower rates of heart disease than people who eat a typical Western diet with fewer than 5 grams of soy protein per day.